eigenein/energizer/README.md

 #### `kind: ValueKind`

 Specifies what this value is.
-For instance, `ValueKind.TEMPERATURE` or `ValueKind.ON_OFF`.
+For instance, `ValueKind.CELSIUS` or `ValueKind.BOOLEAN`.

 ### Service classes